fossas/fossa-cli/docs/integrations/gradle.md

 ### Automatic Configuration

-An average Gradle build, there are often hundreds of configuration paths that can influence what dependencies are included.
-In order to determine what tasks and configurations you care about, `fossa` will attempt a "best-effort" strategy during `fossa init` to discover the most likely configuration for a production-build scenario.
+`fossa init` will attempt a "best-effort" strategy to look through all available Gradle tasks/configurations and elect the most likely ones used for a production build.

-When running `fossa init`, FOSSA executes the following steps:

  1. Look for a root Gradle build (`build.gradle`)
- 2. Run and parse the output of `gradle tasks --all -q -a --offline` to seek all available sub-tasks that support a `:dependencies` command
+ 2. Run and parse the output of `gradle tasks --all -q -a --offline` to find all available sub-tasks that support a `:dependencies` command
  3. If task list succeeds but no sub-tasks are available, fallback to the root `dependencies` task in `build.gradle`
  4. Filter out any suspicious-looking tasks (i.e. labeled `test` or `testCompile`)
  5. Write tasks to configuration (`fossa.yml`)